BY-LAW NO. 1

 - No election or appointment of a person as a Director shall be effective unless such person consents in writing to act as a Director within ten (10) days of being so elected or appointed.

-- A person may serve as a Director for a maximum of two (2) consecutive terms of two (2) years each.
-No person shall be elected as a Director for more terms than will exceed four (4) consecutive years of service, except by special resolution of the Members.
+- A person may serve as a Director for a maximum of two (2) consecutive terms of three (3) years each.
+No person shall be elected as a Director for more terms than will exceed six (6) consecutive years of service, except by special resolution of the Members.
 Following a break in continuous service of a least one (1) year, an individual may be re-elected as a Director.

 - It is not necessary that all Directors elected at a meeting of Members hold office for the same term.
 The Board may seek staggered term limits for Directors such that not more than fifty (50%) percent of the Directors leave office at any one annual general meeting.
-This may include designation of the terms of certain positions open for election for a duration of one or three years instead of two years, in order to balance the level of experience among Directors.
+This may include designation of the terms of certain positions open for election for a duration of two (2) or four (4) years instead of three (3) years, in order to balance the level of experience among Directors.

 The Directors may appoint one or more additional Directors who shall hold office for a term expiring not later than the date of the next annual general meeting of Members, but the total number of Directors so appointed may not exceed one third of the number of directors elected at the previous annual meeting of members.